jhogsett/linkit/README.md

 4. Change your wifi settings to use the Linkit access point.

-    When connected, the orange LED will blink three times per second.
+    When connected, the orange LED will blink three times, pause and repeat.

 5. In your browser, go to http://mylinkit.local